IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic create
 {: #bluemix_ic_create}

 Create a new container in your {{site.data.keyword.Bluemix_notm}} repository.
 This command wraps the `docker create` command.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/create/" target="_blank">create</a> command in the Docker help.
+For more information, see the [create](https://docs.docker.com/reference/commandline/create/){: new_window} command in the Docker help.

 ## bluemix ic cpi